 Visa processing, issuance and extension period is not more than 7 and not less than 5 business days from the date of receiving duly executed documents.
-The list of documents required for visas of the
+The list of documents required for visas of the Kyrgyz Republic is determined by the Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic.

-88 Resolution on consular fees No. 839 of the Government of the Kyrgyz Republic dated December 18, 2012 as amended by Resolution of the Cabinet of Ministers No.541 of October 10, 2023.
+89 Resolution on consular fees No. 839 of the Government of the Kyrgyz Republic dated December 18, 2012 as amended by Resolution of the Cabinet of Ministers No.541 of October 10, 2023.

-89 An electronic visa is a documentary proof equivalent to visa, issued by the CSD to a foreign national or stateless person online, including through the Internet, having a special machine-readable code, and permitting to enter into, stay in, exit from and transit through the Kyrgyz Republic.
+90 An electronic visa is a documentary proof equivalent to visa, issued by the CSD to a foreign national or stateless person online, including through the Internet, having a special machine-readable code, and permitting to enter into, stay in, exit from and transit through the Kyrqyz Republic.